ResearchSoftwareHour/researchsoftwarehour.github.io/topics.md

   with pip/conda, Github, Jupyter.

-* **Evaluate watcher-submitted code**: We'll take code our watchers submit, evaluate on stream and improve it.
+* **Evaluate watcher-submitted code**: We'll take code our watchers submit, evaluate on stream and give suggestions for improvements.
 Suggest by making an issue in the [rse-notes repository](https://github.com/ResearchSoftwareHour/rsh-notes)